Daughter of a nearly-executed Cambodian refugee becomes GP in South Auckland

-Her father was sentenced to be executed during the Cambodian genocide but in a unexpected twist of fate his life was spared.
+Her father was sentenced to be executed during the Cambodian genocide but in an unexpected twist of fate, his life was spared.
 For the first time, South Auckland doctor Rebecca Ly shares her family's deeply moving story of courage and kindness.

 Through a suburban Flat Bush door, an infectious smile warms the room.